HAN-2/MOIST/README.md

 (If there are both 'Main_profram' and 'Main_program_2', 'Main_program_2' is preferred)

 # MAIN OUTPUT VARIABLES:<br>
-There are plenty of output variables after the program is end.
+There are plenty of output variables after the calculation is done.
 Following variables could be considered the most important. <br>
 More explainations about variables will be graduately updated. <br>